mjl-/mox/README.md

 - Webserver with serving static files and forwarding requests (reverse proxy), so port 443 can also be used to serve websites.
 - Prometheus metrics and structured logging for operational insight.
+- "localserve" subcommand for running mox locally for email-related testing/developing.

 Mox is available under the MIT-license and was created by Mechiel Lukkien, mechiel@ueber.net.
 Mox includes the Public Suffix List by Mozilla, under Mozilla